mmistakes/minimal-mistakes/README.md

 * added vars in the config to aid usage (e.g., the one for the path to post images)
 * changed default paths to images

+### Style customisations

+I've customised CSS and text defaults here and there.

-## On the posts archive on the homepage
+### On the posts archive on the homepage

 I've edited the `_layouts/archive-single.html` to display the date of creation of the post in the archive list as it used to be (was removed in a more recent release).